Destiny (No Angels album): Promotion

-Critical response
+Critical reception

 Destiny received a mixed to negative reception from music critics, many of whom praised their vocal performances but found the material too generic and cliché-addled.
 Nana Heyman of Der Tagesspiegel complimented their effort and called Destiny a "solid pop album, well-produced, with no frills.
 But above all: Not larmoyant.
 After all that happened three and a half years ago, you could have expected that."
 Astrid Weist, writing for Musicheadquarter.de, noted that "the album proves that they have found their own style and developed it consistently."
 She found that while Destiny "offers no big surprises, except it may be more rocking than usual for the girls [...] the musical mix is quite balanced.
 The great voices of Sandy, Lucy, Jessica and Nadja sound wonderful in the solo passages and complement each other well in the polyphonic choruses – to a dense sound."
 Weist rated Destiny seven out of nine stars.

 T-Online found that Destiny offers "solid girl band sound with isolated highlights" and wrote that the songs "sound familiar yet new.
 Vocally, all four have matured, but stylistically they re-start exactly where they left at the end of 2003 [...]
 And maybe that's just the problem: There is no big hit, no mega-hit for their furious comeback."
 The news portal felt that "many songs remain quite colorless, which is mainly due to the good, but also very smooth and styled production of the songs.
 For the most part, they lack surprises as well as creative and innovative moments."
 Laut.de journalist Katja Scherle declared the album a "girl power collage of the last fifteen years", and compared the sound on Destiny with the Spice Girls and Destiny's Child.
 She noted that "the new pieces are lush and instrumentally rich [and] feature No Angels-typical big chorus [..]
 Whether this is too much of the glitter produced, depends on the personal pathos preference.
 What you definitely can not deny is No Angels's vocal art: Now and then they fit wonderful together.
 And that's probably what brought the girls back together: The joy of singing."